icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         ```
         ```{tip}
         - To verify, you can first create a text file with the output, e.g. `golden.txt`
-        - You can then write the output of your program to another text file buy redirecting the output in the command line, e.g. `./cdc > out.txt`
+        - You can then write the output of your program to another text file by redirecting the output in the command line, e.g. `./cdc > out.txt`
         - You can then use `diff` which will show differences in values if any, e.g. `diff out.txt golden.txt`
         ```